-The business of an Energy Service Company (ESCO) is to sell energy services.
+The business of an Energy Service Company (ESCo) is to sell energy services.
 Energy management being one of the most common activities with saved energy as the main product.
-The ESCO meets client needs to reduce costs, improve energy efficiency, manage risk and enhance a competitive edge.
-The ESCO will typically offer this through a package, which includes a comprehensive energy audit service, financing mechanism, equipment procurement, and installation and commissioning, operation monitoring and performance guarantees.
+The ESCo meets client needs to reduce costs, improve energy efficiency, manage risk and enhance a competitive edge.
+The ESCo will typically offer this through a package, which includes a comprehensive energy audit service, financing mechanism, equipment procurement, and installation and commissioning, operation monitoring and performance guarantees.
 This addresses those situations where companies do not have the expertise and resources to devote to energy management activities themselves.

 Saved energy cost is typically used to meet the implementation cost of saving energy.
-There are several payments options that include lump sum payment or once off payment and performance contracting paid through shared savings where a percentage of the cost savings are split between owner and the ESCO.
+There are several payments options that include lump sum payment or once off payment and performance contracting paid through shared savings where a percentage of the cost savings are split between owner and the ESCo.
 This approach can be used to implement resource management measures, such as energy management in industrial and commercial and even in the residential sectors.
-The strength of the approach is in the delivery of results i.e. actual energy cost savings by the ESCO enabling the customer to focus on their core business.
+The strength of the approach is in the delivery of results i.e. actual energy cost savings by the ESCo enabling the customer to focus on their core business.

-Although the ESCO concept is not new, it is not yet fully developed in South Africa.
+Although the ESCo concept is not new, it is not yet fully developed in South Africa.
 Players do exist in the marketplace, but they are relatively few and many of them have limited experience.
 As a result a confidence gap exists in the market where customers are sceptical and reluctant to use this service delivery mode.
 This is exacerbated by an absence of a well-established performance standard and service provider certification and accreditation.
-DME's role in respect of ESCOs will be primarily devoted to addressing this deficit by creating a more formal framework within which they can operate.
+DME's role in respect of ESCo's will be primarily devoted to addressing this deficit by creating a more formal framework within which they can operate.
 This will consist of accredited performance standards and approved methodologies for energy efficiency audits as well as skills training accreditation.

-Despite this, it is accepted that the ESCO model does have an important role to play in the delivery of energy management services in South Africa.
-Indeed Eskom's own Demand Side Management programme uses the ESCO concept as its key delivery mechanism.
+Despite this, it is accepted that the ESCo model does have an important role to play in the delivery of energy management services in South Africa.
 There is, therefore, merit in supporting and strengthening this service delivery mode given the potential to achieve energy savings at minimum cost to the Fiscus.
-Regulation of ESCOs is probably unnecessary as the risk of non-delivery is carried by the ESCO.
+Regulation of ESCo's is probably unnecessary as the risk of non-delivery is carried by the ESCo.
 However, the type of contract is quite crucial.